8.6 What You Experience Depends on Your Point of View: Eulerian vs. Lagrangian

 Think of one event or phenomenon from the Eulerian and Lagrangian points-of-view, one in which the event or phenomenon looks very different from the two points-of-view.
 These events do not have to be weather related.
 Be creative.

-- You can access the Eulerian and Lagrangian Points-of-View Discussion in Canvas.
+- You can access the Eulerian and Lagrangian Points-of-View Discussion Forum in Canvas.

 - Post a response that answers the question above in a thoughtful manner that draws upon course material and outside sources.